8 Fun Things To Do in Oxford

 The 15th century Divinity School is the oldest teaching and exam hall of the university.
 It has stunning vaulted ceilings.
 Duke Humfrey’s medieval library is the oldest reading room of the library and is a must for any book lover.
 This library was also used on the set of the Harry Potter films.
 The painted and carved ceilings and beams are absolutely marvelous.

 OK, enough about Harry Potter.
 Are you a fan of The Lord of the Rings?
 Me too.
 So you simply must make a stop into the Eagle & Child.
 This pub was the gathering place for The Inklings, a writers’ group that included C. S. Lewis (The Chronicles of Narnia) and JRR Tolkien.
 The writers would meet weekly in a room in the back they called the Rabbit Room.
 Pop into this charming pub for a drink or a bite to eat and soak up that literary history.

 Oxford is an amazing town with so much history.
 You can spend many days exploring the sights.
-But if you have some extra time why not visit some neighboring places including Avebury Manor, the Cotswolds, Stonehenge, Stratford-Upon-Avon, and Bath.
+But if you have some extra time why not visit some neighboring places including Avebury Manor and Avebury Stones, the Cotswolds, Stonehenge, Stratford-Upon-Avon, and Bath.
 And of course you should be sure to visit lovely London.